The title of this essay was inspired by the song “What I am” by Edie Brickell & New Bohemians.

-My husband’s screen on the airplane showed the flight stats.
-It said “imperial” and “metric.”
+I’m flying on the airplane and watching the flight stats on the screen.
+It says the measurements in “imperial” and “metric.”
 I always knew the US was NOT metric.
 But I didn’t know it had a name for it.
+Today I learned that it is named “imperial” since it was instituted by the British empire.

 Learn something new every day!